earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 exit status 1
 ~~~

-Here the problem was similar: I was closing the connection before the response had come back.
+The problem was similar: I was closing the connection before the response came back.
 </div>

 ### Golang GRPC Client Implementation

-To wire up the calls to the generated client code with my command-line, I just call the client and handle any possible errors.
-Here is insert:
+The last step I need to do is call the generated client code and handle any possible errors.
+Here is the insert:

 ~~~{.go caption="internal/client/activity.go"}
 func (c *Activities) Insert(ctx context.Context, activity *api.Activity) (int, error) {